Nasilli/europe-top5-league-analysis-half-season-2526/README.md

 This project compares tactical and stylistic tendencies across Europe’s top five domestic football leagues:

-**Premier League, La Liga, Bundesliga, Serie A, and Ligue 1**
-(using data from the first half of the 2025/26 season).
+Premier League, La Liga, Bundesliga, Serie A, and Ligue 1 (using data from the first half of the 2025/26 season).

-The analysis is conducted at **league level**, aggregating team metrics to league averages to identify structural stylistic differences rather than club-specific effects.
+The analysis is conducted at the league level, aggregating team metrics to league averages to identify structural stylistic differences rather than club-specific effects.

 Key dimensions analysed include:
 - Attacking quality & finishing efficiency